-First, because prospective buyers are not allowed into the house before the auction, and the auction does not occur at the property itself, it is almost impossible to tell the condition of the house.
-Sure, you can drive by the property, even walk around it before the auction to look in the windows, but you cannot have an inspection done.
+Prospective buyers are not allowed into the house before the auction, and the auction does not occur at the property itself, it is almost impossible to tell the condition of the house.
+You may be able to drive by the property or even walk around it before the auction to look in the windows but you cannot have a full inspection done.
 Looking in the windows might give you an idea of the condition of the house, but without an inspection, you do not know if the plumbing and electrical systems work, or the heating and cooling systems.
 Additionally, the house may have been gutted or trashed, or infested with termites.

-Second, prospective buyers cannot be sure that the title of a foreclosed property is clear.
+Additionally, prospective buyers cannot be sure that the title of a foreclosed property is clear.
 It is recommended to have a title search performed prior to the auction to determine any outstanding liens.
 There may be a priority lien on the house that was not wiped away in the foreclosure.
 Such liens could be tax liens, child support liens, or even homeowners association liens.
 Worse yet, there could be a first mortgage on the house, and you only bid on the second mortgage at the auction.
-In most states, auctioneers are not obligated to disclose other liens during a foreclosure auction.
+In many states, auctioneers are not obligated to disclose other liens during a foreclosure auction.

-Overall, you can buy properties under market value at foreclosure auctions, but make sure to do your homework first, and be prepared to make repairs.
+You may be able to buy properties under market value at foreclosure auctions but make sure to do your homework first, and be prepared to make repairs.
 Most foreclosure auctions require payment immediately after your bid is accepted.
 A buyer must have cash or a cashier’s check.